Bugrino

-Bugrino (Бугрино́) is a village in the Nenets Autonomous Okrug (Arkhangelsk Oblast), Russia, the only town of the municipality "Kolguevsky Village Council", in Kolguyev Island, Zapolyarny District.
+Bugrino (Бугрино́) is a village in the Nenets Autonomous Okrug (Arkhangelsk Oblast), Russia, the only settlement of the municipality "Kolguyevsky Village Council", on Kolguyev Island, Zapolyarny District.
 It had a population of 337 as of 2021.

 Geography

 Located on Kolguyev Island, it is the administrative center of the island and part of the Nenets Autonomous Okrug.
 Communication between the continent and the village Bugrino oil field is carried by sea and by air in winter.
 Opening of the field allows the airport from November 2002 to take over the whole year average of aircraft (Yak-40, AN-24 and AN-26).

 Demographics

 The people of Bugrino are mainly oil and gas miners, and herders.